 During the Regency period spas became very fashionable, and Bath was foremost in this tradition.
 Leading architects of the time remodelled the city and designed new buildings in the neoclassical style around the baths.
 These included the Pump Room, where the leisured classes would meet and enjoy the health benefits of drinking the water.

-Keeping History Alive: Exploring the Roman Baths
+Exploring The Roman Baths

 This is the only Roman bath-house I know of that is still fed by the original hot springs.
 In terms of preservation and visual impact, I would say that it is one of the best Roman sites I’ve seen anywhere in Britain.
 It is no wonder that the baths continue to attract tourists (around a million visitors a year), just as they did in Roman times.